Miranda Warning Miranda Rights

 If you have been Mirandized and you waive your rights, meaning you wish to speak to police freely without an attorney present, you can change your mind at any time and ‘plead the fifth,’ meaning you no longer wish to answer questions, or that you have changed your mind and wish to have an attorney present after all.

 If the police unreasonably and illegally find evidence against you and they have violated your rights by not reading you the Miranda Warning in a timely fashion, there is a rule called ‘fruit of the poisonous tree’ that makes such evidence inadmissible in a court of law.
 However, police may be able to prove that they would have found such evidence without your cooperation, and therefore they have the right to use that evidence at a trial.
 Be cautious about relying on any such intricate defenses.
-Choose the ‘right to remain silent’ option as your best choice.
+Choose the ‘right to remain silent’ option as your best choice and talk with a lawyer about your case.